 Kristen grew up in Youngstown, Ohio, a small rust-belt city with a wealth of culture to soak in.
 With music in her home, and a lot of cultural experiences for a motivated young musician in the area, it was almost inevitable Kristen would find her way into music.
 She first explored singing and piano before becoming enraptured with the clarinet while in middle school band.
 At just 10 years of age, she practiced 3 to 4 hours a day.
 Her determination, inborn talent, and passion for music led her to many classical recital and competitions triumphs, and earned her opportunities to perform with many regional symphonies.

 She went on to earn a Bachelor of Music in clarinet performance from Youngstown State University where she won many awards and scholarships.
 She received a talent scholarship from DePaul University in Chicago, where, for a brief period of time, Kristen pursued a Master of Music in clarinet performance and studied with Larry Combs.
 Her time at DePaul was cut short by being offered her current position with the West Point Band.
-Since 2012, Kristen has been the principal clarinetist and soloist with West Point’s Army Special Band.
+Since 2007, Kristen has been with West Point's Army special band and has been the principal clarinetist and soloist since 2012.
 Additionally, Kristen is the clarinetist, co-founder and artistic director of Vent Nouveau, the New York City-area ensemble that performs and records exciting material for winds and brass, as well as the mixed instrumentation group, Quintette 7 which recorded a full-length CD featuring music by the composer Raymond Scott.